 It is no secret that the cost of college is a sizeable financial investment.
 Figuring out how to pay for college, managing credit or debit cards, knowing how to create a budget, and developing an emergency fund can all feel overwhelming.

-In order to take the fear out of finances and comply with the Board of Regents mandate, all new undergraduate students will be required to complete Cyclone CashCourse during the spring semester of their first year at Iowa State University.
+In order to take the fear out of finances and comply with the Board of Regents mandate, all new undergraduate students will be required to complete Cyclone CashCourse during the fall semester of their first year at Iowa State University.

 In addition to the online training, students will have access to Peer Financial Educators.
 The Peer Financial Educators are Cyclones who have experiences with money that can be helpful in navigating and understanding finances as a college student.